 UK work visa routes

 Cross border or frontier workers who want to work in the UK from 1 January 2021, but were not working here before 31 December 2020, will need to apply for a visa.
-The visa they will need depends on the type of work and how long they want to come to the UK for, i.e. they will need sponsorship under the Skilled Worker route of the UK Points Based System (PBS) or obtain a visa via one of the other routes available.
+The visa they will need depends on the type of work and how long they want to come to the UK for, i.e. they will need sponsorship under the Skilled Worker route or obtain a visa via one of the other routes available.

-For most work routes, sponsors must undergo checks to demonstrate they are a genuine and solvent business, and senior personnel and key users of the service must undergo criminality and other security checks.
+For most work routes, the UK employer must obtain a sponsor licence which involves undergoing checks to demonstrate they are a genuine and solvent business, and senior personnel and key users of the service must undergo criminality and other security checks.
 Employers must also show that the roles they wish to recruit into are credible and meet the relevant salary and skills requirements.
-There is a fee to apply for a sponsor licence, in addition to an Immigration Skills Charge where required.
+There is a fee to apply for a sponsor licence, in addition to the Immigration Skills Charge.

-For the individual applying for a new points-based system visa, as with the existing points-based system for migrants from outside the EEA or Switzerland looking to work in the UK, applicants will be able to apply for and pay for their visa online.
-In most cases, where workers are coming to the UK for more than 6 months, they will also be liable to pay an Immigration Health surcharge to enable them to use the NHS while in the UK, although frontline NHS and health care workers are likely to be exempt from paying this charge.
+In most cases, where workers are coming to the UK for more than 6 months, they will also be liable to pay the Immigration Health Surcharge to enable them to use the NHS while in the UK, although frontline NHS and health care workers are exempt from paying this charge.

 As with all points-based system applications, there will be a requirement for applicants to enrol their biometric information.
-However, in contrast to applications made by migrant workers from outside the EU, EEA or Switzerland who must make an appointment at a Visa Application Centre (VAC) to provide a photograph and scan of their fingerprints, most EU, EEA and Swiss visa applicants will not be required to attend a VAC and will instead provide just a facial image using a smartphone self-enrolment application form.
+However, in contrast to applications made by migrant workers from outside the EU, EEA or Switzerland who must make an appointment at a Visa Application Centre (VAC) to provide a photograph and scan of their fingerprints, most EU, EEA and Swiss visa applicants will not be required to attend a VAC and will instead provide just a facial image using the Home Office’s ID app.

 Irish citizens will not need a frontier worker permit but may apply for one if they wish.
 This mirrors the exemption provisions for Irish citizens under the EU Settlement Scheme, where all Irish citizens will continue to be able to enter and live in the UK as they do now, but can apply for settled status under the scheme if they so wish.